 Regardless of what you want a horse for we’re all looking for that perfect horse and while the definition of a perfect horse varies from person to person when it comes to eventing there are certain things that every eventer, or prospective eventer, looks for.
-Ideally an eventing horse should have plenty of bravery but not be headstrong and just run at fences.
-They also need to have a good temperament as well as have good rideability, be trainable and have a good work ethic.
+Ideally, an eventing horse should have plenty of bravery but not be headstrong and just run at fences.
+They also need to have a good temperament as well as have good rideability, be trainable, and have a good work ethic.
 Of course, a good jump is important but so is a forgiving nature.
-Another thing that people look for in eventing horses a natural uphill balance and well-balanced canter.
+Another thing that people look for in eventing horses is a natural uphill balance and well-balanced canter.

 Of course, if you’re just starting out as an entry-level eventer your requirements for a horse, while obviously important, won’t be as crucial as that of a top-level competitor and this can make a difference to the breed you may or may not go for.
 After all, while pretty much any Warmblood would be great for all levels, something like an Appaloosa may be ideal for national competitions but you’ll be unlikely to see them at an International event, unfortunately.

 What are the best eventing horse breeds?

 In this article, we’ll cover the best eventing horses which are:

 - Irish Draught

 - Irish Sport Horse

 - Selle Français

 What makes a good eventing horse?

 Originally a military test designed to show off a horse’s capabilities, the ideal eventing horse should have plenty of courage, be bold, and be focused on what they’re doing.
 They should also be athletic, have plenty of speed, and be trainable.